Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 end

-Class User finished loading!
+Class UbuntuModel finished loading!

-Class Product finished loading!
+Class MacOsModel finished loading!

-How the TracePoint Solution Works
+How the TracePoint Solution Works in WiFi Wand

 2. TracePoint setup: We create a TracePoint that listens for :end events (when end keywords are processed)